 - A solid Cleave hit on a shield will damage the shield.
 The target calls "Shield" to acknowledge the damage.
-The target is not forced to move anywhere. - A Cleave attack that is parried with a weapon will cause the target to be Knocked Back (see page 53 for definition) from trying to parry and absorb such a forceful attack. - o If the attacker presses in and causes the target's parrying sword to make contact with their shield, it is considered to be an invalid parry and it damages the shield. - If the target is backed up against a wall and cannot perform a Knock Back resulting from a parry, then the Cleave is considered to have hit the target's arm instead. - A Cleave attack that hits a target's body and is not absorbed by magic auras will cause the target to be Knocked Back along with the 1 point of damage the attack normally deals. - o If the target is backed up against a wall and cannot perform a Knock Back resulting from damage, this does NOT stack as the attack is already damaging the target but some role play from the force is required.
+The target is NOT forced to move anywhere. - A Cleave attack that is parried with a weapon will cause the target to be Knocked Back 5 feet from trying to parry and absorb such a forceful attack. - o If the attacker presses in and causes the target's parrying sword to make contact with their shield, it is considered to be an invalid parry and it damages the shield. - If the target is backed up against a wall and cannot perform a Knock Back resulting from a parry, then the Cleave is considered to have hit the target's arm instead. - A Cleave attack that hits a target's body and is not absorbed by magic auras will cause the target to be Knocked Back 5 feet along with the 1 point of damage the attack normally deals. - If the target is backed up against a wall and cannot perform a Knock Back resulting from damage, this does NOT stack as the attack is already damaging the target.